Website of the GasTurb Inventor

 In October 2019 GasTurb GmbH declared the end of collaboration.

 Since retiring from MTU Aero Engines, I have been working as a freelancer in the field of gas turbine performance.
 My research interests include software with intuitive user interfaces, special graphical output formats, automatic identification of dubious inputs and results, robust algorithms, and exceptional simulation tasks.
-I disseminate the results of my research through publications, seminars, and workshops in collaboration with my consulting clients.
+I share the results of my research on this website, and I present them at conferences, seminars, and workshops with my consulting clients.

 GasTurb is now a trademark of GasTurb GmbH, Aachen, Germany